Bowhunting Whitetails, East to West | Bob Robb

 Statistics compiled by the Pope & Young Club show that the average bow shot taken at whitetail deer is less than 25 yards.
 That seems about right for those hunting from tree stands or ground blinds in the thicker cover of the eastern two-thirds of the country.
 That means they can set their bows up specifically for these conditions.

 It’s much different out West.
-While there certainly are some places where close-range stand hunting occurs, there is an awful lot of spot & stalk whitetail hunting that takes place in open and semi-open ground where shots can be on the long side.
+While there certainly are some places where close-range stand hunting occurs, spot & stalk is the standard for bowhunting whitetails.
+Hunting takes place in open and semi-open ground where shots can be on the long side.
 This requires a bow-and-arrow set-up designed to shoot accurately much further than stand hunting set-ups.
 It’s so different that I actually have bows set up specifically for each situation.
 My stand bow’s draw weight is set at 65 pounds, which I can draw very easily with minimal movement from the seated position.
 My open country bow is set at 70 pounds and shoots a much faster arrow.

 Also, eastern hunters just might find that the large-diameter, old trees out West like big river bottom cottonwoods and ancient mountains evergreens are so big in diameter that many tree stands and ladder sticks won’t fit them.
 Many have gnarly limbs and leaning, twisted trunks, too.
 That makes a ladder stand a viable option.

-And Western bowhunters need to have high-quality optics and a spotting scope so they can glass for deer at distances of a mile or more, something you don’t have to do much in the East.
+In the West, bowhunting whitetails requires hunters to take advantage of high-quality optics and a spotting scope so they can glass for deer at distances of a mile or more, something you don’t have to do much in the East.

 Wes White Podcast Version